dymnmysn/MiDaSFPGA/notebooks/README.md

-# An Important Note on Kaggle Notebook
+# An Important Note on the Fake Quantization Notebook

-One may run fake quantization notebook on Kaggle as a public Kaggle dataset is used for evaluation Also a direct link can be used to access notebook: https://www.kaggle.com/code/yasinadyaman/nyuv2fakequanttest/notebook
+One may run fake quantization notebook on Kaggle as a public Kaggle dataset is used for evaluation.
+Also a direct link can be used to access notebook: https://www.kaggle.com/code/yasinadyaman/nyuv2fakequanttest/notebook